Jhersin/Project-BIO483-Biosystem/README.md

 The goal is to minimize the difference between the undersampled data and the reconstruction of the fully sampled data.

-### Optimization

-The optimization problem is solved using the Adam optimization method.
+The optimization problem is solved using the Adam optimization algortihm.

 ## Table of Contents